Volvo Charging

 Volvo Electric Charging

-Typically, slow charging occurs at home or at work using a three-pin (3 kW AC) power source and the car’s own adaptor.
-As the name suggests, it’s the slowest option.
-That said, it’s also very convenient because charging can take place overnight.
+Slow charging typically occurs at home or at work using a three-pin (3 kW AC) power source along with the car's own adaptor.
+As the name suggests, this is the slowest charging option.
+However, it is convenient since charging can take place overnight.

 Fast Charger